Annual Richard C. Vari, PhD Endowed Lecture

 Continuing Medical Education (CME) Credit

-- Category 1 CME credit will be offered for this presentation.
-AMA PRA Category 1 CreditTM has been approved for this enduring material from July 1, 2022 to July 1, 2023.
+- Category 1 CME credit is offered for this presentation.
+AMA PRA Category 1 CreditTM has been approved for this enduring material from July 1, 2023 to July 1, 2024.

-- To receive Category 1 CME credit for videos viewed, complete the full CME Evaluation Form linked above the video.
-You will be required to answer two content questions covered during the video on this session evaluation.
+- To receive Category 1 CME credit for videos viewed, complete the full CME Evaluation Form link below.
+On the evaluation, you will be required to answer two questions regarding content covered during this session.

-Complete the post-session evaluation to receive CME credit. [website]
+- Complete the post-session evaluation to receive CME credit.

 Annual TEACH Award Winners